Magic Links

 2. Click **Create Magic Link** in the page header.

-4. Under **On Magic Link Click**, choose **Show success page** when you want the subscriber to see a confirmation message, or choose **Redirect to a URL** when you want the subscriber to be sent to another page.
+4. Under **On Magic Link Click**, choose **Show success page** if the subscriber should see a confirmation message after clicking, or choose **Redirect to a URL** if the subscriber should be sent to another page after clicking.

 5. If you choose **Show success page**, write the confirmation text in **Success Message**.